angular/angular/aio/content/guide/workspace-config.md

 </code-example>

-Each additional app that you create with `ng generate application` has a corresponding end-to-end test project, with its own configuration section.
 When you create a library project with `ng generate library`, the library project is also added to the `projects` section.

 <div class="alert is-helpful">